varshni27/Water_Quality_Prediction_using_ML/README.md

 ## Results & Insights
 - Decision Tree and Random Forest classifiers showed better performance in identifying water potability, with Random Forest being the most balanced model in terms of accuracy and precision.
-- Logistic Regression struggled due to the imbalance in classes, highlighting the need for better data balancing techniques in future iterations.